Fatal Car Accident Lawyer

 What to do after losing a loved one in a crash

-If you lost a loved in a fatal car accident, you need a compassionate and competitive car accident attorney on your side.
+If you lost a loved one in a fatal car accident, you need a compassionate and competitive car accident attorney on your side.
 You may be eligible for a wrongful death claim.
 This means that if you are the deceased person’s closest surviving relative or estate, you may be entitled to financial compensation for:

 - Funeral and burial expenses